oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/liveness-readiness-probe-customization.md

       timeoutSeconds: 10
 ```

-After the liveness probe script (livenessProbe.sh) performs its checks, you can to customize the liveness probe by specifying a custom script, which will be invoked by livenessProbe.sh.
+After the liveness probe script (livenessProbe.sh) performs its normal checks, you can customize the liveness probe by specifying a custom script, which will be invoked by livenessProbe.sh.
 You can specify the custom script either by using the `livenessProbeCustomScript` attribute in the domain resource or by setting the `LIVENESS_PROBE_CUSTOM_SCRIPT` environment variable using the `env` attribute under the `serverPod` element (see the configuration examples below).
 If the custom script fails with a non-zero exit status, the liveness probe will fail and Kubernetes will restart the container.

 * The `spec.livenessProbeCustomScript` domain resource attribute affects all WebLogic Server instance Pods in the domain.